Pakistan’s annual trade loss down by $8.6b | SAMAA

 Imports fell to their lowest level in nine years after Pakistan raised duties and adopted measures to curb spending.
 It reduced the current account deficit – the loss of foreign exchange as recorded in the country’s dollar account with the rest of the world – by more than 73% in the first nine months of the year.

-However, that wasn’t enough to change our imports to exports ratio.
+However, that wasn’t enough to change our import-to-export ratio.
 Pakistan still spends more than two dollars for every dollar earned.
 It was the same last year.

 In the latest fiscal year, Pakistan exported goods worth $21.3 billion compared to imports of $44.6 billion, leaving it with a deficit of $23 billion.